 The best Dry Rub for Ribs combines all the best BBQ flavors into one bowl.
-A mix of sweet brown sugar and Cajun seasoning, just to name a few, can transform any rib tips, ribs, chicken, beef into an award winning dish your friends and family will beg for!
+A mix of sweet brown sugar and Cajun seasoning, just to name a few, can transform any recipes into something delicious!
 Try this rib rub recipe at your next backyard BBQ.

 Why Choose a Dry Rub for Ribs